-When fostering growth in a relationship, one of the most essential skills to have in your tool kit is the ability to openly communicate—this means expressing yourself and staying present with what is being expressed by your partner.
+When fostering growth in a relationship, one of the most essential skills to have in your tool kit is open communication—this means expressing yourself and staying present with what is being expressed by your partner.

 When my sister was in kindergarten she was asked a trick question: Which is better—giving gifts or receiving gifts?